vincenthuang75025/experiments-2/README.md

 empty pages / no data
-race issues w loading data and whatever
+race issues w loading data and whatever not enough data for avg view

 test security
-more popovers for days and goals